nkrot/android-studies/RSSReader/README.md

 4. The app crashes in ShowNewsItemActivity if ImageView in activity_show_news_item is placed as the 3rd element, after the title and the date.

+5. in AsyncTask, is it in doInBackground() where the commands are run in background, or stuff in onPostExecute runs also in background?

+6. I dont like how rssCache is shared between MainActivity and RSSDownloadTask. what could an alternative be?

 Homework #5 -- database and SharedPrefs
 ===========